 If new or updated information is collected (mailing information, survey language, etc.) a survey can be resent if it is received before the wave 2 mailing is generated.
 The 42-day data collection period does NOT reset if new or updated information is provided.

 HHCAHPS Survey Response Rate Best Practices

 It is important to educate staff about what they can and cannot say to patients about the HHCAHPS survey.
-Agencies should inform patients during their next scheduled assessment that they may receive a survey.
+Additionally, agencies should inform patients during their next scheduled assessment that they may receive a survey.
 However, if you tell one, you must tell all.
 Agencies cannot communicate in any way that would introduce bias into survey results or attempt to influence patient responses.
 Refer to the HHCAHPS Protocols & Guidelines Manual for more detailed regulations surrounding communication.

 Supplemental Questions & Additional Surveys

 Be mindful of your supplemental survey questions.
 Not only can they add length to the survey, the types of questions themselves may decrease your HHCAHPS survey response rate.
 Using additional surveys outside of HHCAHPS may inhibit patients from responding to the HHCAHPS survey.
 Carefully consider whether or not those surveys are important enough to potentially reduce your sample size.